How to make boots smell better

 Conclusion

-Boot smell can be an embarrassing and obnoxious issue.
-That being, if your favorite pair starts developing odors, there are quick and effective ways of fixing the issue.
+Boot smell can be an embarrassing and persistent issue.
+If your favorite pair starts developing odors, try as many solutions as necessary to stomp out the problem.

 The single best way to prevent stinky boots before they develop a rich, nasty smell is to wear Merino wool socks every day.
 My favorites are the Camel City Mill Lightweight, but any Merino wool sock will do.